 '''

 class avocado.core.tree.FilterSet

-Bases: set.
+Bases: set

 Set of filters in standardized form

 add (item)

 Add an element to a set.

 This has no effect if the element is already present.

 update (items)

 Update a set with the union of itself and others.

 class avocado.core.tree.TreeEnvironment

 Bases: dict

 TreeNode environment with values, origins and filters

-copy() \rightarrow a \text{ shallow copy of } D
+extbf{copy} ( ) \to a shallow copy of D

 to_text (sort=False)

 Human readable representation

 Parameters sort - Sorted to provide stable output

 Return type str

-'''

-'''

 class avocado.core.tree.TreeNode (name=", value=None, parent=None, children=None)

 Bases: object

-'''

 Class for bounding nodes into tree-structure.

+Parameters

-- name (str) a name for this node that will be used to define its path according to the name of its parents - value (dict) a collection of keys and values that will be made into this node environment. - parent (TreeNode) the node that is directly above this one in the tree structure - children (builtin.list) the nodes that are directly beneath this one in the tree structure add_child(node)
+• name (str) - a name for this node that will be used to define its path according to the name

+of its parents

+• value (dict) - a collection of keys and values that will be made into this node environ-

+• parent (TreeNode) - the node that is directly above this one in the tree structure

+• children (builtin.list) - the nodes that are directly beneath this one in the tree

+structure

+add child (node)

 Append node as child.
 Nodes with the same name gets merged into the existing position.

 detach()

 Detach this node from parent

+environment

+Node environment (values + preceding envs)

+fingerprint()

+Reports string which represents the value of this node.

+get_environment()

+Get node environment (values + preceding envs)

+get_leaves()

+'''